Naval Support Activity Panama City: Tenant commands

+Research

 NSWC PCD conducts research on littoral warfare and its disciplines include optics, acoustics, mine warfare and robotics.
 NSWC PCD employs approximately 1,100 scientists and engineers within NSWC PCD.
 The newest facility on the base is the Littoral Warfare Research Facility, a $10 million research and development facility dedicated to littoral warfare research; it was completed in 2006.

 Engineering projects of historical note include the Swimmer Delivery Vehicle, Joint Architecture for Unmanned Systems (JAUS) and Landing Craft Air Cushioned (LCAC).
 Current projects include the majority of U.S. research into hovercraft technology and weapons integration for the Littoral Combat Ship (LCS).

+Geography

-GeographyNSA PC totals 657 acre and houses 221 buildings.
+NSA PC totals 657 acre and houses 221 buildings.
 Additionally, NSA PC operates several miles of inter coastal waterways for a direct connection to the Gulf of Mexico.

 Economic impact

 NSWC PCD is a major research, development, test, and evaluation laboratories of the Naval Sea Systems Command (NAVSEA).
 It is one of the largest employers in Bay County, Florida with an annual payroll of about $117 million.
 NSA PC employs approximately 2800 civilian and military personnel, for an annual payroll of over $150 million.
 NSA PC contracts services buys local goods, and maintains an active construction program.
 Its economic impact on Bay County is about $400 million annually.